KhartesViewer/khartes/README.md

 If you place the cursor over a node, so that the node changes to cyan, and then press `x`, the view will shift so as to place the designated node in the center of all 3 data slices.
-If you press `x` when you are not close to a node, the view will shift to place the pixel under the cursor in the center of the 3 slices.
+If you press `x` when you are not close to a node, the view will shift to place the pixel under the cursor into the center of the 3 slices.
 This is very helpful if you want to examine the data volume near the node (or pixel), or add other nodes nearby.
 Think of `x` as meaning "X marks the spot", or representing crosshairs (slightly tilted).